flotiq/flotiq-docs/docs/API/content-types.md

 The user public API exposes the user-defined Content Types (models) via a REST interface.

+You can learn how to obtain your schema [here](open-api-schema.md).

 ## Key concepts

 * **Content Repository** - the headless part of the Content Management Platform.